 By default, the persistence descriptor is named persistence.xml and is expected to be located on the classpath in the META-INF directory.
 If you want to place the persistence.xml file in another directory or name it differently, you can make a contribution to the SymbolProvider service, as shown in the following example.
 This is a quite useful feature if you want to use a different persistence descriptor for tests.

-With Tapestry, configuring JPA is much simpler than as described in the JPA specification.
+With Tapestry, configuring JPA can be much simpler than described by the JPA specification.
 Tapestry allows you to configure the EntityManagerFactory programmatically, without writing any XML.
-Imagine you want to use JDBC connections managed by the container and provided through JNDI.
+For example, imagine that you want to use JDBC connections managed by the container and provided through JNDI.
 The resulting persistence descriptor might look like this:

 Now let's see how to provide the same configuration without XML.
 The following demonstrates an equivalent JPA configuration.